ap3456/ECE470/README.md

     6) Set a new position.
 This is the position where you want to place the cup.
     7) Move to the new position.
     8) Turn the suction off.
     Now repeat steps 3-8 for all of the remaining cups that needs to be stacked.
-Updates the positions in step 3 and 6 to reflect the new locations of the cups.
+Update the positions in step 3 and 6 to reflect the new locations of the cup.
     9) Assign the base position.
     10) Move to the base position.